-About This ParkThe Enderby Cliffs tower high above the city offering breathtaking views of the Shuswap and the North Okanagan.
-Hikers atop the cliffs can watch the soaring birds play on the updrafts created by the steep rock face and take a step back in time to the Tertiary age when the cliffs were formed.
+The Enderby Cliffs tower high above the Shuswap River offering breathtaking views of the Shuswap and North Okanagan regions.
+Hikers atop the cliffs can take a step back in time to the Tertiary age and watch the soaring birds play on the updrafts created by the steep rock face.

 Special Features: Cliffs, volcanic rock and fossil sites.

-Park Size: 2,277 hectares
+Park Size: 2,299 hectares

 Nature and Culture

-- History - The protected area was established on April 18, 2001 as part of the Okanagan-Shuswap LRMP process.
+- History: The protected area was established on April 18, 2001 as part of the Okanagan-Shuswap LRMP process.

-- Conservation - Enderby Cliffs Protected Area was established to provide increased representation of transitional biogeoclimatic units in the North Okanagan Highlands and North Thompson Uplands ecosections.
+- Conservation: Enderby Cliffs Protected Area was established to provide increased representation of transitional biogeoclimatic units in the North Okanagan Highlands and North Thompson Uplands ecosections.
 The area also conserves prominent rock cliffs of the Tertiary age.
 Small, scattered stands of old-growth Douglas-fir and larch are found within a variety of successional forests.
 Sagebrush and rabbit brush occur at uncommonly high elevations.

-- Wildlife - The protected area provides key mule deer winter range.
+- Wildlife: The protected area provides key mule deer winter range.
 It also contains habitat for moose, cougar, bobcat, lynx, marten and grizzly.
 A variety of birds and bats inhabit the cliffs, including white-throated swifts, golden eagles, grouse, and song birds.

-Management PlanningManagement Planning Information
+- Management Planning Information